JuliaGraphics/Luxor.jl/docs/src/index.md

 The `Drawing(1000, 1000, "/tmp/hello-world.png")` line defines the size of the image and the location of the finished image when it's saved.

 `origin()` moves the 0/0 point to the centre of the drawing surface (by default it's at the top left corner).
-Because we're using `Colors.jl`, we can specify colors by name.
+Because we're `using Colors`.jl, we can specify colors by name.

 `text()` places text.
 It's placed at the current 0/0 if you don't specify otherwise.